A Decade Marked By Outrage Over Drug Prices

 In this case, Mylan's generic version was an apparent response to public pressure, but it still cost triple what the EpiPen had cost just a few years earlier.

-In 2018, the first true generic version of EpiPen was approved, but it wasn't cheaper than the authorized generic.
+In 2018, the first true generic version of the EpiPen was approved, but it wasn't cheaper than the authorized generic.

 "It's the new normal," Yocum says.
 "The first several generics that come in have not typically been at a significant discount to the branded product."